joncodo/poker/README.md

 Note: You may need gem install rspec
 You will need ruby 2+

-Run it with:
+---Run it with:

 ruby play.rb

-Test it with:
+---Test it with:

 rspec spec